Aberdeen, South Dakota: Creation of the town

 Aberdeen, like many towns of the Midwest, was built around the newly developing railroad systems.
-Aberdeen was first officially plotted as a town site on January 3, 1881, by Charles Prior, the superintendent of the Minneapolis office of the Chicago, Milwaukee, and St. Paul Railroad, or the Milwaukee Road for short, which was presided over by Alexander Mitchell.
-Mitchell, Charles Prior's boss, was responsible for the choice of town names, was born in Aberdeen, Scotland, after which the town of Aberdeen, South Dakota, was named.
+Aberdeen was first officially plotted as a town site on January 3, 1881, by Charles Prior, the superintendent of the Minneapolis office of the Chicago, Milwaukee, and St. Paul Railroad, or the Milwaukee Road for short, which was presided over by Alexander Mitchell, Charles Prior's boss, who was responsible for the choice of town names.
+He was born in Aberdeen, Scotland, after which the town of Aberdeen was named.
 Aberdeen was officially founded on July 6, 1881, the date of the first arrival of a Milwaukee Railroad train.
 Aberdeen then operated under a city charter granted by the Territorial Legislature in March 1883.

-As Aberdeen grew, many businesses and buildings were constructed along Aberdeen's Main Street.
+As Aberdeen grew, many businesses and buildings were constructed along the town's Main Street.
 However, this soon became a problem due to Aberdeen's periodic flooding, which led to it being referred to as "The Town in the Frog Pond".
 At first, this unique condition presented no problem to the newly constructed buildings because it had not rained very much but, when heavy rains fell, the Pond reappeared and flooded the basements of every building on Main Street, causing many business owners and home owners much turmoil.
 When this flooding happened, the city had one steam-powered pump that had to be used to dry out the entire area that had been flooded, which would take days, if not weeks – and more often than not, it would have rained again in this time period and caused even more flooding, even in the basements that had already been emptied of the water.
 When the water was gone from the basements, the city still had to deal with the mud that also resulted from the heavy rains.